oslabs-beta/Konstellation/README.md

 # ![Konstellation logo](./images/konstellation-logo.png)

 # Summary
-Konstellation is a Distributed Tracing tool for AWS EKS Kubernetes clusters.
+Konstellation is a Distributed Tracing tool for AWS EKS Kubernetes clusters and managed clusters.

 This tool gathers telemetry data within a kubernetes cluster and displays the connections in an easy to understand User Graphical Interface.